ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 * Custom values defined in the workflow definition

 .. note::
-   If Data Flow is configured in Basic or OIDC authentication mode, the server authorization information will contain an obfuscated username and password or an OIDC refresh token respectively.
+   If Data Flow is configured in Basic or OIDC authentication mode, the server authorization information contains an obfuscated username and password or an OIDC refresh token respectively.
 In these configurations, the payload should be treated as confidential.